Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-10 Common Causes of Scabs on a Cat: Precautions & Advice
+10 Common Causes of Scabs on a Cat: Vet-Reviewed Precautions & Advice

 Noticing scabs on your cat’s skin can be concerning.
 Not only do they make your cat’s coat look patchy and unsightly, but they can also cause your cat to become itchy to the point where he is constantly scratching.
 Constant scratching can cause bleeding, and it doesn’t help in the healing process either.
+But why does my cat have scabs?

-The good news is that scabs on a cat are pretty common, but the bad news is that several conditions could be causing them.
+The good news is that scabs on cats are pretty common, but the bad news is that several conditions could be causing them.
 Luckily, we’re here to provide you with 10 common causes of scabs on a cat so that you can take action to help your cat feel and look better.

 The 10 Common Causes of Scabs on Cats